NicolasWebDev/reinstall-magisk-on-lineageos/README.md

 Moreover it needs root privileges on your phone to run.

 So it may screw up both your computer and your phone, so I invite you to check its source code before running it and using it at your own risks!

+## Bash

+Bash is one of the standard shells on Linux and MacOS systems.

+If on Windows, you can use the [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) to run it.
+See [this guide](https://docs.microsoft.com/en-us/windows/wsl/install) to install it.

 ## Installation